 Tackling all the food in China is no easy task, which is why we tend to gravitate more quickly to works that keep a more limited focus on specific regions and cooking styles.
 Still, a single book that provides a good overview is extremely helpful when trying to get one's bearings.
 This book, by Eileen Yin-Fei Lo, does a laudable job at that, starting you out in the market with an introduction to shopping and ingredients, then proceeding into the kitchen to cover basic techniques and classic recipes.

-The Art of Mexican Cooking by Diana Kennedy
+The Art of Mexican Cooking: Traditional Mexican Cooking for Aficionados